Steve Schwartzberg

 “Heaven is my father and Earth is my mother, and even such a small creature as I finds an intimate place in their midst.
 Therefore that which fills the universe I regard as my body and that which directs the universe I consider as my nature.
 All people are my brothers and sisters, and all things are my companions.”

 The deepest problems we confront as a nation are rooted in our failures to see the world through the framework of global knowledge; our failures to treat all as we would wish to be treated, and in our inflicting on others conduct we would not want inflicted upon us.
-We have mistakenly placed our faith in “benevolent authority” (however variously defined) rather than in a collective self-consciousness committed to a healthy social self-understanding of natural law grounded in love for the Earth….
+We have mistakenly placed our faith in “benevolent authority” (however variously defined) rather than in a collective self-consciousness committed to a healthy social self-understanding of spiritual natural law grounded in love for the Earth.

-As a candidate in the Democratic primary, and, if need be, as an independent candidate for Congress in the Illinois 5th District, I will caucus with the Democrats, if elected.
-It is my position, however, that both parties must learn to grasp the complex political truth of America: That our country was founded not only on slavery and genocide, but on deep dreams (some of them worthy) of building both a better country and a better world, and that both of these aspects of our reality are central to who we have been as a society.
-The civility that at least some of us have enjoyed has depended on those deep dreams which, at the same time, have often served as cover to hide the ongoing abuses that those outside the circle of civility have suffered.
+“As an independent candidate for Congress in the Illinois 5th District, I will caucus with the Democrats, if elected,” Steve has announced: “It is my position, however, that both parties must learn to grasp the complex political truth of America: That our country was founded not only on slavery and genocide, but on deep dreams (some of them worthy) of building both a better country and a better world, and that both of these aspects of our reality are central to who we have been as a society.
+The genuine civility that at least some of us have enjoyed has depended on the worthy dreams among those deep dreams which, at the same time, have often served as cover to hide the ongoing abuses that those outside the circle of American belonging have suffered behind the facade of a false civility.
 This has been true both domestically and in American foreign relations as well.

 If we are to do markedly better in the future—and to live in genuine self-government rather than simply dream it—we must choose the way of reverence as a people and as human beings: We must change our collective self-consciousness and adopt a new social self-understanding grounded in the wisdom of this land and our maintenance of right relations with each other and with our grandmother Earth.